ialong/cartPoleData/README.md

 # cartPoleData
-Generates and visualises cartPole simulations
+### Generates and visualises cartPole simulations
+simply put as a directory inside the cartPoleScenario